2560824/MCA-2022/README.md

 Live performances of Bowie's music can, again, be found on streaming platforms such as Spotify, Apple Music and Youtube.

 ## Week 2&3
 In week two and three, I downloaded sheet music of David Bowie's 'Heroes' from 'the piano notes' and converted the sheet music into a musescore project.
 I then edited the project so that it would look as similar to the initial sheet music as possible.
-In week three, I exported the musescore score into MusicXML and then attempted to export to MEI.
+This can be accessed [here](https://musescore.com/user/56277842/scores/9164577) In week three, I exported the musescore score into MusicXML and then attempted to export to MEI.

 ## Week 4
 In week four, I attempted to generate a jSymbolic analysis of 'Heroes' by David Bowie and then chose a set of elements that I felt were the most interesting and appropriate for my specific piece.
 I then attempted to use the Python notebook on the Moodle to generate a piano roll and pitch histogram of 'Heroes' using music21.